Using private packages in a CI/CD workflow

 When generating an access token for use in a continuous integration environment, we recommend using a granular access token with limited access to provide greater security.

-For more information on creating access tokens, including CIDR-whitelisted tokens, see "Creating an access token".
+For more information on creating granular access tokens, including CIDR-whitelisted tokens, see "Creating and viewing access tokens".

 Continuous deployment

-Since continuous deployment environments usually involve the creation of a deploy artifact, you may wish to create an automation token on the website.
+If trusted publishing is not available for your CI/CD provider, you can create a granular access token with bypass 2FA enabled on the website.
 This will allow you to publish even if you have two-factor authentication enabled on your account.

 Interactive workflows

-If your workflow produces a package, but you publish it manually after validation, then you will want to create a token with read and write permissions, which are granted with the standard token creation command:
+If your workflow produces a package, but you publish it manually after validation, then you will want to create a granular access token with read and write permissions.
+See "Creating and viewing access tokens" for instructions.

 CIDR whitelists

-For increased security, you may use a CIDR-whitelisted token that can only be used from a certain IP address range.
-You can use a CIDR whitelist with a read and publish token or a read-only token:
+For increased security, you may use a CIDR-whitelisted granular access token that can only be used from a certain IP address range.
+You can configure IP address restrictions when creating your granular access token on the website.

-For more information, see "Creating and viewing authentication tokens".
+For more information, see "Creating and viewing access tokens".

 Set the token as an environment variable on the CI/CD server